Ismaelm42/Libft/README.md

 Libft's functions serve as a foundation for future projects within the 42 curriculum.
 They provide a solid set of tools to tackle more advanced and complex tasks in subsequent projects.

-In addition to basic functions, Libft includes the implementation of ft_printf for output formatting and get_next_line for efficient reading of lines from files or standard input.
+In addition to basic functions, this Libft version includes the implementation of ft_printf for output formatting and get_next_line for efficient reading of lines from files or standard input.
 These functions have been integrated to enable their direct use from the Libft library.

 ## FUNCTIONS OF THE LIBRARY